CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

 ### Task 5: Joins in PostgreSQL

-PostgreSQL join is used to combine columns from one (self-join) or more tables based on the values of the common columns between related tables.
+We will use PostgreSQL joins to combine columns from one (self-join) or more tables based on the values of the common columns between related tables.
 The common columns are typically the primary key columns of the first table and foreign key columns of the second table.

-PostgreSQL supports joins including inner join, left join, right join, and full outer join.
+We will run the example queries with joins including inner join, left join, right join, and full outer join in the following task.
+Observe the data and changes made to the table after running each query.

 1. Let us create one more table named **Qualification** and insert different values to the table by running the following queries.
 We need two tables for performing the actions in PostgreSQL using Joins.